Exact Representation of Sparse Networks with Symmetric Nonnegative Embeddings: Related Work

-\paragraph{Modeling heterophily} Much of the existing work on graph models has an underlying assumption of network homophily~\citep{newman2002assortative, johnson2010entropic, noldus2015assortativity}.
-There has been significant recent interest in the limitations of graph neural network (GNN) models~\citep{duvenaud2015convolutional,li2015gated,kipf2016semi,hamilton2017inductive} at addressing network heterophily~\citep{nt2019revisiting,zhu2020beyond}, as well as proposed solutions \citep{pei2020geom,zhu2020graph,yan2021two}, but relatively less work for more fundamental models such as those for clustering.
+\paragraph{Modeling heterophily} Much of the existing work on graph models has an underlying assumption of network homophily~\citep{johnson2010entropic, noldus2015assortativity}.
+There has been significant recent interest in the limitations of graph neural network (GNN) models~\citep{duvenaud2015convolutional,kipf2016semi,hamilton2017inductive} at addressing network heterophily~\citep{nt2019revisiting,zhu2020beyond}, as well as proposed solutions \citep{pei2020geom,yan2021two}, but relatively less work for more fundamental models such as those for clustering.
 Some existing NMF approaches to clustering do naturally model heterophilous structure in networks.
-The model of \cite{nourbakhsh2014matrix}, for example, is similar to that of \cite{yu2005soft}, but allows the cluster affinity matrix $\Lambda$ to be non-diagonal; this allows for inter-cluster edge affinity to exceed intra-cluster edge affinity, so heterophily can arise in this model, though it is not a focus of their work.
-Further, the model of \cite{miller2009nonparametric} is similar to ours and also allows for heterophily, though it restricts the cluster assignment matrix $\mV$ to be binary; additionally, their training algorithm is not based on gradient descent as ours is, and it does not scale to large networks.
-More recently, \cite{peysakhovich2021attract} propose a decomposition of the form $\mA \approx \mD + \mB \mB^\top - \mC \mC^\top$, where $\mD \in \mathbb{R}^{n \times n}$ is diagonal and $\mB,\mC \in \mathbb{R}^{n \times k}$ are low-rank; the authors discuss how, interestingly, this model separates the homophilous and heterophilous structure into different factors, namely $\mB$ and $\mC$.
-However, this work does not pursue a clustering interpretation or investigate setting the factors $\mB$ and $\mC$ to be nonnegative.
-One stage of our training algorithm uses a similar decomposition, though it includes the nonnegativity constraint; this is detailed in Section~\ref{sec:training}.
+For example, the model of \citet{miller2009nonparametric} is similar to ours and also allows for heterophily, though it restricts the cluster assignment matrix $\mV$ to be binary; additionally, their training algorithm is not based on gradient descent as ours is, and it does not scale to larger networks.
+More recently, \citet{peysakhovich2021attract} propose a decomposition of the form $\mA \approx \mD + \mB \mB^\top - \mC \mC^\top$, where $\mD \in \mathbb{R}^{n \times n}$ is diagonal and $\mB,\mC \in \mathbb{R}^{n \times k}$ are low-rank.
+Note that their decomposition does not include a nonlinear linking function, and their work does not pursue a clustering interpretation or investigate setting the factors $\mB$ and $\mC$ to be nonnegative.